-You will by now have arranged a pen/small paddock where your lamb can be kept.
-For very young lambs you may need to provide shelter in the garage or laundry for a while until it's strong enough to be left outside at night time.
-An old dog kennel makes a great lamb house once it is outside in its pen/paddock.
+You will by now have arranged a pen/small paddock where your kid can be kept.
+For very young kids you may need to provide shelter in the garage or laundry for a while until it's strong enough to be left outside at night time.
+An old dog kennel makes a great kid house once it is outside in its pen/paddock.

-For the first few days as you become friends, it will help to have a small area so wherever you are in the pen you are close to the lamb.
+For the first few days as you become friends, it will help to have a small area so wherever you are in the pen you are close to the kid.
 It can hear your voice and will soon begin to trust you.
 The best way to become friends is by feeding it.

-Right from the start your lamb will need feeding at least four times a day.
+Right from the start your kid will need feeding at least four times a day.
 You may need Mum or Dad to help out with this while you are at school.

-If you live on a farm you can get cows milk to feed your lamb.
-For many of you, you will need to purchase lamb milk formula and mix it with warm water.
+If you live on a farm you can get cows milk to feed your kid.
+For many of you, you will need to purchase kid milk formula and mix it with warm water.

-It is very important to keep whatever equipment you use to feed your lamb completely clean.
-Lambs can get a tummy bug called scours (diarrhoea) from dirty feeding equipment, so clean everything after feeding with hot soapy water and rinse well, so it's ready for the next feed.
-Treat scours with an electrolyte first.
+It is very important to keep whatever equipment you use to feed your kid completely clean.
+Kids can get a tummy bug called scours (diarrhoea) from dirty feeding equipment, so clean everything after feeding with hot soapy water and rinse well, so it's ready for the next feed.